 Common Design, Construction, or Architectural Types

-Residential properties in Palm Island and Miami Beach range in architectural styles.
-There are Mediterranean Revival, Streamline Moderne, Spanish, and Art Deco constructions, but the most popular for Palm Island are Mediterranean Classic and Miami Modern.
+Residential properties in Palm Island and Miami Beach range from Mediterranean Revival, Streamline Moderne, Spanish, and Art Deco constructions to Mediterranean Classic and Miami Modern.

-Five-star residents of the affluent Palm Island include Gabrielle Anwar, Al Capone, Ana Gabriel, Rajat Gupta, Nick Nolte, Scott Storch, Barbara Walters, and Bryan “Birdman” Williams.
+Famous residents of affluent Palm Island include Gabrielle Anwar, Al Capone, Ana Gabriel, Rajat Gupta, Nick Nolte, Scott Storch, Barbara Walters, and Bryan “Birdman” Williams.

 Living in Palm Island